-HOWEVER, IT IS GENERALLY REPORTED THAT TODAY SOME 500 MILLION PEOPLE SUFFER FROM STARVATION OR MALNUTRITION THROUGHOUT THE WORLD AND IT ALSO IS ESTIMATED THAT ABOUT 10 PERCENT OF THE AMERICAN PEOPLE NOW FACE MALNUTRITION OR -4 THERE WAS A RECORD WORLD PRODUCTION OF 1.1 BILLION METRIC TONS OF CEREAL GRAIN IN 1971.
-DR. NORMAN BORLAUG HAS SAID THAT THIS WOULD AMOUNT TO A HIGHWAY OF CEREAL GRAINS 55 FEET WIDE AND 6 FEET DEEP BUILT AROUND THE WORLD AT THE EQUATOR AND, THIS PRODUCTION WAS REQUIRED TO FEED CURRENT WORLD POPULATIONS.
-HOWEVER, JUST TO KEEP PACE WITH POPULATION GROWTH SOME 76 MILLION MORE PEOPLE EACH YEAR -- WITHOUT DOING ANYTHING TO IMPROVE PEOPLES' DIETS, WE MUST ADD ANOTHER 24 MILLION
+HOWEVER, IT IS GENERALLY REPORTED THAT TODAY SOME 50 MILLION PEOPLE SUFFER FROM STARVATION OR MALNUTRITION THROUGHOUT THE WORLD AND IT ALSO IS ESTIMATED THAT ABOUT 10 PERCENT OF THE AMERICAN PEOPLE NOW FACE MALNUTRITION OR THERE WAS A RECORD WORLD PRODUCTION OF 1.1 BILLION METRIC TONS OF CEREAL GRAIN IN 1971, DR. NORMAN BORLAUG HAS SAID THAT THIS WOULD AMOUNT TO A HIGHWAY OF CEREAL GRAINS 55 FEET WIDE AND 6 FEET DEEP, BUILT AROUND THE WORLD AT THE EQUATOR.
+AND THIS PRODUCTION WAS REQUIRED TO FEED CURRENT WORLD POPULATIONS, HOWEVER, JUST TO KEEP PACE WITH POPULATION GROWTH - Service ILLION MORE PEOPLE EACH YEAR -- WITHOUT DOING ANYTING TO IMPROVE PEOPLES' DIETS, WE MUST ADD ANOTHER 24 MILLION METRIC TONS OF CEREAL GRAIN ANNUALLY TO THIS RECORD PRODUCTION OF 1971.

-METRIC TONS OF CEREAL GRAIN ANNUALLY TO THIS RECORD PRODUCTION OF 1971, MEANWHILE, THERE CAN BE NO DECLINE IN PRESENT FOOD PRODUCTION, AS THERE WAS LAST YEAR, RESULTING IN A WORLD FOOD " faving geon the world adds So million people - Every 3 years more people than us in the U.S. have to be fed.
+-3-MEANWHILE, THERE CAN BE NO DECLINE IN PRESENT FOOD PRODUC-TION, AS THERE WAS LAST YEAR, RESULTING IN A WORLD FOOD CRISIS.
 IN OTHER WORDS, JUST TO KEEP EVEN, WE MUST BUILD ANOTHER TRANS-GLOBAL HIGHWAY OF CEREAL GRAINS AT THE RATE OF 580 MILES EVERY YEAR, ACCORDING TO DR. BORLAUG.
-MEANWHILE, EACH YEAR WE HAVE TO REBUILD COMPLETELY HARSH STATISTICS LIKE THESE SHOULD SHAME OUR CONSCIENCE AND INSPIRE US TO ACT WITHOUT DELAY OUT OF A SIMPLE, DEEP SENSE OF COMPASSION. - Affluency - more - Weather + crop 000 Cruses - Whywe were looked upon asth As THE WORLD'S CHIEF FOOD STATES NATION -- SUPPLYING HALF OF THE FOOD MOVING IN INTERNATIONAL CHANNELS -- THE UNITED STATES CANNOT HANG BACK AND WAIT FOR OTHERS TO ACT WE NEED TO FACE AT LEAST THREE MAIN FOOD RELATED ISSUES, THEY ARE: (1) FOOD AID FOR THE NEEDY NATIONS ; - Huma (2) EXPANDING FOOD PRODUCTION AND SLOWING POPULATION GROWTH THE DEVELOPING COUNTRIES: AND (3) ESTABLISHING A REALISTIC .
-FOOD AND AGRICULTURAL POLICY.
-CHURCH GROUPS GENERALLY HAVE BEEN VERY RESPONSIVE TO FAMINE AND HUNGER NEEDS AROUND THE WORLD, AND LUTHERAN WORLD RELIEF CAN RIGHTLY BE PROUD OF ITS WORK AS ONE OF THE OUTSTANDING VOLUNTARY AGENCIES,
+BUT MEANWHILE, EACH YEAR WE HAVE TO REBUILD COMPLETELY THE FIRST HIGHWAY.
+I then add 580 miles of grain 55 HARSH STATISTICS LIKE THESE SHOULD SHAME OUR CONSCIENCE AND INSPIRE US TO ACT WITHOUT DELAY OUT OF A SIMPLE, DEEP SENSE OF COMPASSION, As THE WORLD'S CHIEF FOOD SURPLUS NATION -- SUPPLYING HALF OF THE EOOD MOVING IN INTERNATIONAL CHANNELS -- THE UNITED STATES 917 Prote CANNOT HANG BACK AND WAIT FOR OTHERS TO ACT,

+WE NEED TO FACE AT LEAST THREE MAIN FOOD RELATED ISSUES.
+THEY ARE: (1) FOOD AID FOR THE NEEDY NATIONS - most periody Affite (2) EXPANDING FOOD PRODUCTION AND SLOWING POPULATION GROWTH; (all international + U.) Againes) AND (3) ESTABLISHING A REALISTIC U.S. FOOD AND AGRICULTURAL POLICY.
+FOOD AID FOR NEEDY NATIONS PL480 THE UNITED STATES HAS BEEN EXTREMELY GENEROUS WITH ITS FOOD AID, PROVIDING MORE THAN \$25 BILLION IN FOOD ASSISTANCE OVER THE LAST 20 YEARS, HOWEVER, MUCH OF THIS FOOD WAS SUPPLIED BECAUSE WE HAD MORE THAN WE COULD USE.